Dry Eye

 Dry Eye can occur as a result of one’s environment, such as dry or dusty locations, but it can also be the result of other concerns:

-- Aqueous Deficiency – the lacrimal glands in your eyes are responsible for producing tears, which help lubricate the eye.
+- Aqueous Deficiency – The lacrimal glands in your eyes are responsible for producing tears, which help lubricate the eye.
 Aqueous deficiency occurs when there is not a sufficient amount of tears being produced, meaning the eyes dry out easily and often.

-- Meibomian Gland Dysfunction – the meibomian gland adds oils to the tears in your eyes, but if a blockage or other abnormality occurs, it can prevent the oils from being properly produced.
+- Meibomian Gland Dysfunction – The meibomian gland adds oils to the tears in your eyes, but if a blockage or other abnormality occurs, it can prevent the oils from being properly produced.
 This causes the tears to evaporate more quickly than normal, ultimately leading to dryness and discomfort.

-- Blepharitis – blepharitis is a condition of the eyelid that occurs when the oil glands along the lash line become blocked.
+- Blepharitis – Blepharitis is a condition of the eyelid that occurs when the oil glands along the lash line become blocked.
 While symptoms primarily affect the eyelids and surrounding skin, it can also sometimes cause Dry Eye.

 How Is Dry Eye Treated?

 As noted above, Dry Eye can be the result of various factors.
-Depending on your unique case, Dr. Prestera or Dr. Garff can recommend a treatment option that is most effective for addressing your specific underlying cause.
+Depending on your unique case, Dr. Prestera or Dr. Guan can recommend a treatment option that is most effective for addressing your specific underlying cause.
 Many patients find relief with medicated eye drops or artificial tears, but a punctal plug procedure can also help improve tear production, if necessary.

 Contact Prestera Eye Medical Group